Heritage at Risk 2016

 Dating back to 1875-8, the Winter Gardens in Blackpool is an enormous Grade II* listed complex comprising the Pavilion Theatre, Opera House, Floral Hall and Spanish Hall.
 The two most urgent priorities are the roofs of the Pavilion Theatre and the Spanish Hall.
 Historic England has just offered a £500k grant towards £1.2m roof repair scheme for the 1930s Spanish Hall.

 There are nine public baths on the Register and their collective conservation deficit is £26.5m.
 Moseley Road Baths in Birmingham is one of the most complete examples of Edwardian Bath Houses in England.
 It has been on the Register since 2005 and continues to decline in condition.
-The Friends of Moseley Road Baths and the Moseley Road Baths Action Group responded to the plight of the baths following the collapse of the City Council’s plans for a Heritage Lottery Fund bid.
+The Friends of Moseley Road Baths and the Moseley Road Baths Action Group responded to the plight of the baths following the collapse of the City Council’s plans for a National Lottery Heritage Fund bid.
 Through their hard work, and Historic England funding, an options appraisal has been completed and we look forward to working with the community and City Council to develop a sustainable future for the building.
 Recently the Baths have won the Monument Watch grant for £10,000 and essential maintenance to the fabric of the building will be carried out shortly.

 Duncan Wilson, Chief Executive of Historic England, added: “Some extraordinary chapters in England’s history are represented on this year’s list of our most important heritage at risk.
 The Unitarian Church on Newington Green represents a place known historically for dissent and radical thinking but its generally poor condition puts the building at risk.
 But it is wonderful to see that the magnificent grounds of Castle Howard in Yorkshire are no longer considered to be at risk.
 There are grounds for optimism.
 However owners and developers are now facing a larger gap between the cost of repairs and the end value of their property.
 Reasons include skill shortages in key professions and trades in our sector, and in some cases, even the supply of scaffolding.
-These obstacles can be overcome, especially with funding from us, Heritage Lottery Fund and Natural England, but we face a significant challenge in saving these sites for future generations.”
+These obstacles can be overcome, especially with funding from us, Heritage Lottery Fund (now National Lottery Heritage Fund) and Natural England, but we face a significant challenge in saving these sites for future generations.”

 National Heritage at Risk findings